ccipd/DL-kidneyhistologicprimitives/README.md

-# Deep Learning-based segmentation of kidney histologic primitives
+# Deep Learning-based segmentation of kidney histologic primitives on multiple stains